Gobabeb: History

 Gobabeb was formerly a Topnaar community called !Nomabeb, which means place of the figtree.
-In 1958 the Austrian entomologist Dr. Charles Koch did an expedition in the Namib Desert, focused on the large diversity of beetles found in the area.
+In 1958 the Austrian entomologist Dr. Charles Koch did an expedition in the Namib Desert, focusing on the large diversity of beetles found in the area.
 One year later the South African Transvaal Museum decided to found a research station in, what was at the time known as, South West Africa (today called Namibia).
 In 1962 the Namib Desert Research Station (NDSR) was founded, with Dr. Charles Koch appointed as the first director of the station.
 The government of South Africa, which controlled South West Africa, supported Gobabeb by giving the ground on leasehold for 50 years and financial support of R2,000 per year.

 In 1963 the construction of the staff houses, laboratory, office block, garages and a small water tower was completed.
-In 1965 a partnership between Gobabeb and the South African Council of Scientific and Industrial Research (CSIR) led to the foundation of the Desert Ecological Research Unit (DERU).
+In 1965 a partnership between Gobabeb and the Council for Scientific and Industrial Research (CSIR) led to the foundation of the Desert Ecological Research Unit (DERU).
 The partnership provided R25,000 for the station which was invested in additional buildings.

 Five years later, in 1970, the director Dr. Charles Koch died and the biologist Dr. Mary Seely took over the directorship.
 In 1983, the first Open Weekend was held at Gobabeb, beginning a tradition that continues to this day.
 In 1989 the first course for Namibian university students in Ecology Methods was held at Gobabeb.